 I’ve tried making almond macaroons once or twice, and they haven’t turned out perfectly.
 I simply don’t whip egg whites often enough to have them turn out well every time.
 But this time, everything turned out just fine.

-1/2 tsp vanilla or almond extract (or other flavoring; I used vanilla, but almond will highlight the macaroon’s flavor)
+- 1/2 teaspoon vanilla or almond extract (or other flavoring if desired; I used vanilla, but almond will highlight the macaroon's flavor)

-1/2 to 1 cup sliced almonds, toasted (I used some honey roasted almonds I bought at Trader Joe’s a while back)
+- 1/2 - 1 cup sliced almonds (toasted) (I used some honey roasted almonds I bought at Trader Joe's a while back)

 Using a food processor, grind together almonds, 1 cup sugar, and a pinch salt until finely ground.
 You can skip this step if using almond meal.
 Using a stand mixer, whip your egg whites with the whisk attachment until soft peaks form.
 Add vanilla and slowly add 3 tablespoons sugar.
 Continue to whip until stiff peaks form.
 Do not overbeat.
 Fold almond mixture into egg whites, being careful not to deflate too much.
 Spoon batter evenly among the 4 parchment rectangles.
 Spread batter evenly to edges, filling each rectangle completely.
 Bake at 325F for about 20 minutes total, rotating the pans and switching their racks halfway through.
 Macaroons will be golden when done, and almost firm in the center.
 Cool macaroons partway.
 When mostly but not completely cool, carefully peel the parchment away from the bottom of the macaroons, taking care not to break the layer.